 For those of you struggling with losing weight, I encourage you to give an elimination diet a try.
 It was a lot easier than I thought it would be.
 And it made me realize that I don't need eggs, dairy, nuts, or seeds.

 Despite the bad photos, I hope you give this coconut cream gelatin recipe a try.
 It's an easy dairy free treat that's quick and easy to make.

 Coconut Jelly - An easy AIP Treat

-Soften gelatin in water for about a minute.
+- Soften gelatin in water for about a minute by sprinkling on top.
 Add hot water and stir well to dissolve.